cbor-wg/cddl/draft-ietf-cbor-cddl.md

   is an example of a table.
 The key domain is usually not limited to a specific set by the specification, but open for the application, e.g., in a table mapping IP addresses to MAC addresses, the specification does not attempt to foresee all possible IP addresses.
+  In a language such as JavaScript, a `Map` (as opposed to a plain `Object`) would often be employed to achieve the generality of the key domain.
 * A _struct_, a map from a domain of map keys as defined by the specification to a domain of map values the semantics of each of which is bound to a specific map key.
 This is what many people have